Tomba! 2: The Evil Swine Return: Gameplay

 Tomba!
-2: The Evil Swine Return is a side-scrolling platform-adventure game with RPG elements.
+2: The Evil Swine Return is a side-scrolling platform-adventure game with role-playing elements.
 The player controls the titular character Tomba, who must defeat the Evil Pigs and rescue his girlfriend Tabby.
 The game is displayed in a full three-dimensional perspective in which movement is performed on predetermined linear paths.
 Whenever Tomba reaches a point where additional paths intersect with his current one, a set of flashing arrows appear above his head.
 At that point, Tomba can move in any direction that the arrows point.
 Some areas allow the player to explore them in an isometric view.
 Signposts scattered throughout the environment can be used to save the player's progress.

 Along with the ability to jump, Tomba can attack enemy characters by leaping onto and biting into their back before tossing them in a straightforward trajectory.
 Attacking enemies in this fashion raises a magic meter on the bottom-left corner of the screen.
 Tomba can also attack enemies by obtaining various weapons such as flails, boomerangs and mallets.
 Throughout the game, different suits that can augment Tomba's abilities or protect him can be obtained.
 For example, the flying squirrel suit allows Tomba to glide long distances while the pig suit allows Tomba to communicate with friendly pigs.
 When Tomba defeats a boss character, he can wear their robe and use special powers at the cost of some magic.
 Magical feathers scattered throughout the game can be used to instantly transport Tomba to any area that has previously been visited.

 When Tomba interacts with a certain character or environmental element, an "event" may be initiated, in which Tomba is given a task to accomplish or an obstacle to overcome.
 Such events may consist of finding a lost item, rescuing a stranded character or clearing a blockade in the imminent path.
 Upon completing an event, the player is rewarded with "Adventure Points", which can be used to unlock specifically-marked chests.
 The game features an inventory system that displays the player's current collection of items and events.
 The game includes a total of 137 events, some of which can be unlocked by importing save data from the original Tomba!.

 The player begins the game with a maximum of four health points that are represented as a series of pink squares on the upper-left corner of the screen.
 Tomba loses a health point if he is hit by an enemy or environmental hazard.
 Health points can be restored by eating fruit and lunch boxes or by using other restorative items.
 When all health points are depleted or if Tomba falls down a bottomless chasm, the game ends prematurely.